 Students who wish to prepare themselves for careers as teachers must make formal application for admission to the teacher education program.
-Applications must be submitted no later than the second semester of the sophomore year.
-Students who transfer to Middle Tennessee State University after the completion of their sophomore years, or with more than 45 semester hours of credit, must make application during their first semester of residence at MTSU.
+Applications should be submitted during the second semester of the sophomore year.
+Students who transfer to Middle Tennessee State University after the completion of their sophomore years, or with more than 45 semester hours of credit, should make application during their first semester of residence at MTSU.
 Admission to teacher education is a prerequisite to enrollment in most upper-division education courses.
 To be formally admitted to the teacher education program, candidates must

-- 1. complete the admission application; - 2. have required scores on the ACT, SAT, or the Praxis Core Academic Skills for Educators Tests as set by the Tennessee State Board of Education and MTSU; - 3. complete at least 45 semester hours; - 4.
+1. complete the admission application;

+- have required scores on the ACT, SAT, or the Praxis Core Academic Skills for Educators Tests as set by the Tennessee State Board of Education and MTSU; - 3. complete at least 45 semester hours; - 4.
 Complete EESE 2010 and EESE 2011 (or approved substitutions) with a grade of B- or better.
 Application to Teacher Education may be submitted while a student is enrolled in EESE 2010 or EESE 2011, but admission procedures will not be final until the final grades are posted.
-NOTE: This requirement does not apply to secondary education minors and may be waived for graduate/post-baccalaureate students. - 5. have an overall grade point average of 2.75; (Grades earned in basic, learning support, and university studies courses are not used in computation of the required average.)
-Post-baccalaureate candidates may be admitted with a 3.0 GPA in their most recent completed 60 hours. - 6. have three favorable professional interviews; - 7. have disciplinary clearance from MTSU Office of Judicial Affairs and Mediation Services; - 8. complete a background/fingerprinting check.
+NOTE: This requirement does not apply to secondary education minors. - 5. have an overall grade point average of 2.75; (Grades earned in basic, learning support, and university studies courses are not used in computation of the required average.) - 6. have disciplinary clearance from the MTSU Office of Student Conduct; - 7. complete a background/fingerprinting check.

-Application forms for Admission to Teacher Education are located at www.mtsu.edu/education/admission.php.
+Application forms and appeals process information for Admission to Teacher Education are located at www.mtsu.edu/education/admission.php.